-This vegan mango lassi is made with rich coconut yogurt, cardamom, and fresh mango.
-Just those three ingredients are needed for this refreshing, lightly sweet drink.
+This vegan mango coconut lassi is made with rich coconut yogurt, cardamom, and fresh mango.
+Just three ingredients are needed for this refreshing, lightly sweet drink.

 We have two new foster cats, now, too!
 The cat we were fostering a few months ago has a very happy life in the countryside with a huge enclosed outdoor space and his own indoor space.
 The woman who adopted him is a veterinarian and it’s perfect for a traumatized cat.
 He’s doing great now that he can go outside and has other animals around, and we have two new girls who were given up by their adoptive family.
 They’re very sweet and I’m sure someone will take them home soon.